MikeColetta/Portfolio/README.md

 The final stages of the project included the finer details.
 This was a lot of work with font sizes and margins on each page and reformatting the contact button.
 I also spent this time looking for a subtle background image for my portfolio as well.
 I then wrote the bio.

+After I submitted, I noticed I forgot to switch out the blank photos and add social media links.
+I added those post submission and pushed the changes.
+I also fixed the contact box margin on the bottom to fit the submit button better.

 ## Project Link
 [Deployed Link]()